ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 ## Why Bullet Journalling?

-The biggest reason why I decided to give Bullet Journalling a try was because of how well it seemed to work for people with ADHD.
+The biggest reason I decided to give Bullet Journalling a try was because of how well it seemed to work for other people with ADHD.
 For _decades_ I saw my inability to "just get organized" as a personal failure, it seemed so easy for other people, why not me?
 Since being diagnosed with ADHD as an adult, I've learned to accept that it's not that I'm lazy or lacking willpower, my brain just works differently!
-Ryder Carroll [wrote about how he created the Bullet Journal system](https://humanparts.medium.com/inside-adhd-55b9618cd708) largely to help manage his ADHD brain - he eloquently calls it "catching the rain".
+Ryder Carroll has written about [how he created the Bullet Journal system to help manage his ADHD brain](https://humanparts.medium.com/inside-adhd-55b9618cd708) - he eloquently calls it "catching the rain".

 The second reason that I chose Bullet Journaling is that it is a _paper-based_ system.
 Over the years, I've tried all the hot new digital productivity apps - Evernote, Clear, Todoist, Notion, Trello - but despite my good intentions, I never managed to use any of them for more than a day or two.
 Looking back, digital methods never worked for me because I have been and always will be an analog note-taker.
 I have notebooks going back many years that are chock full of notes from most of my meetings, conferences, brainstorming sessions, to do lists, random thoughts, etc. Turns out that researchers believe handwriting helps aid in memory and retention, so all those years I was unknowingly helping my ADHD brain overcome it's difficulty with short-term memory!
 When I started looking for help to tame my seemingly neverending to-do list, I knew I had to find something that worked with my analog nature, not against it.

 ## The core system

-The beauty of the Bullet Journal API is that it's completely flexible, but it's not totally structureless.
+The beauty of the Bullet Journal system is that it's completely flexible, but it's not totally structureless.
 The core Bullet Journal system uses just a notebook and pen or pencil (if you are more of a typed notes person, you can totally do bullet journaling digitally!), you then add your own, minimal organization.
 Unlike with a traditional paper planner, there is no guilt that you missed a day, or that you didn't fill out the calendar for that month, or that the kinds of notes you want to take don't fit into the structure of the page in front of you.
 But, there's _just enough_ structure so that you don't feel like you are endlessly circling without moving forward in tackling the items on your to-do list.
 And, the best part is that you can start on any day you like, no worries about buying a planner for the year and having to leave multiple days or months blank (yes the very thought of doing this causes me high anxiety!).

 The official [bulletjournal.com](https://bulletjournal.com) website has a great series of easy to follow tutorials and videos that lay out the basics of the system, but, in software terms, it's more like an API reference.
 What I really wanted to find was a cookbook that laid out the lifecycle and flow of the application.
 In my googling to try and learn more in detail about how to get started and actually use the system in real life, it was hard to find something that felt like it was speaking to my situation - I'm not planning out a month's worth of blog posts and social campaigns (although I probably should)!
 I'm wrangling multiple work-related projects, career commitments, and deadlines _plus_ a family stuck at home due to COVID.
 So, I cobbled together what I could from various sources around the internet, and dove in.
 This blog post outlines how I think about and use my Bullet Journal, and hopefully provides to you, dear reader, that cookbook that I was looking for and couldn't find.
 (To be fair, I've been told that the "official" book has more detail on the actual process, so it is next up on my reading list!)